-Because Chrome is safe by design, meaning that its default settings promote user safety while browsing, you can further configure the browser for added threat prevention in two approaches:
+Because Chrome is safe by design, you can further configure the browser for added threat prevention in two approaches:

 - Enforcing standard default Chrome behavior, so that users can't override it. - Increasing security still further, by making tradeoffs between ease of use and security.